2022-2023 tuition assistance policies and procedures

 How is a family’s need determined?

-WMS subscribes to Independent School Management’s FAST (Financial Aid for School Tuition) program.
-ISM’s FAST does not decide whether financial assistance will be given or how much to give; FAST provides a need-based tuition assistance analysis service.
-FAST provides the school with a report, which includes a recommendation of what a family should reasonably contribute toward tuition.
-All information from FAST is kept confidential.
-Applications and FAST reports are reviewed by the Tuition Assistance Committee, who then determines awards.
+WMS subscribes to third party financial aid evaluation program.
+This program does not decide whether financial assistance will be given or how much to give; it provides a need-based tuition assistance analysis service.
+The school is provided with a report which includes a recommendation of what a family should reasonably contribute toward tuition.
+All information entered by families and reported to the school is kept confidential.
+Applications and reports are reviewed by the Tuition Assistance Committee, who then determines awards.

 When should I begin the online application process?

-Families begin online application for the 2017-2018 school year as early as Jan.
-1. The application process takes time, so start early!
-FAST will allow you to save your work as you go, returning to it later until completed.
+Families begin online application for the 2022-2023 school year as early as Jan.
+3, 2022.
+The application process takes time, so start early!
+You will be allowed to save your work as you go, returning to it later until completed.
 Please note that if you begin the online process before mid-January, the tuition amount that you see will be for the current school year; we will post updated tuition rates for the next school year when the Board of Trustees approves them in mid-January.

-- Online submission of completed FAST application—no later than Feb.
-28, 2017
+Online submission of completed application—no later than Feb.
+28, 2022

 Families may still apply after these deadlines, and awards will continue to be made to eligible families until tuition assistance funds are depleted.